borodun/multimaster/metrics/README.md

 #### Restrictions

-1. For now, it works only in local network with multimaster, because it needs to discover new nodes that will join the cluster
+1. For now, it works only in local network with multimaster, because it needs to discover other nodes that are in the cluster
 2. For now, name of the database in config should be in format 'node{id}', where id is the id of this node in the cluster (sql: SELECT my_node_id FROM mtm.status())